Santa Cruz Cathedral Basilica, Kochi: Erection of the present day Santa Cruz Cathedral Basilica : 1886 - present

 Following its demolition by the British, about a century later, Bishop João Gomes Ferreira (1887–1897), who served as both a missionary and the Bishop of Cochin, took the lead in reconstructing the Cathedral and initiating its construction plan.
 However, it was his successor, Bishop Mateus de Oliveira Xavier (1897–1908), who oversaw its completion.
 On 19 November 1905, Bishop Sebastião José Pereira, the Bishop of Damao, consecrated the cathedral.
 Recognizing its age, artistic significance, and historical importance, Pope John Paul II, in a special Decree titled "Constat Sane Templum Sanctae Cruci" dated 23 August 1984, elevated the Santa Cruz Cathedral to the esteemed status of Basilica.

 The Basilica stands distinguished by its predominantly white exterior contrasting with a pastel-colored interior, graced with two imposing spires, exhibits a blend of Gothic and Indo-European architectural influences.
 Adorning the columns are intricate frescoes and murals, with seven large canvas paintings portraying the passion and death on the Cross, including a captivating rendition of the Last Supper inspired by Leonardo da Vinci's masterpiece.
 Additionally, the Basilica's splendor is enhanced by its exquisite stained glass windows, and ceiling paintings portraying scenes from the Via Crucis of Jesus Christ.
 All of these artistic embellishments, including the main altar, were skillfully crafted by the acclaimed Italian Jesuit brother and painter Fr.
 Antonio Moscheni, alongside his disciple Fr.
 De Gama of Mangalore.
 Fr.
 Antonio Moscheni died on 15 November 1905, just four days before the cathedral's inauguration.

-The basilica hosts the relic of The Holy Cross of Jesus Christ, located on the right side of the church.
-Additionally, a shrine dedicated to Our Lady of Fátima is situated outside the church.